aikokendo/CsvToJSONorXML/README.md

 # CsvToJSONorXML
-Simple java program that receives a CSV file and converts it to JSON or XML
+Simple java program that receives a CSV file and converts it to JSON, XML, Insert statements

 ## Execution
-Program expects two parameters: CSV file address (test.csv) and either "JSON" or "XML".
+Program expects two parameters: CSV file address (test.csv) and either "JSON", "XML" or "INSERT".
 A sample test file has been provided "test.csv"